This post is also available in: 简体中文 (Chinese (Simplified))

 A company’s fiscal year is the same as its financial year.
 The date for the company’s FYE is left for the company to decide.
 Most companies use either the end of the calendar year (December 31) or the end of any of the quarter (March 31, June 30 or September 30) as their fiscal year end date.

 Did You Know?
-It is best to keep the company’s FYE within 365 days of the calendar date in order to enjoy the zero tax exemption for new start-up companies (full tax exemption on the first $100,000 of normal chargeable income [profits] for its first three consecutive YA; a further 50 percent exemption is given on the next $200,000 of the normal chargeable income — excluding Singapore franked dividends — for each of the first three consecutive YA’s).
-You can refer to Singapore Taxation for the qualifying conditions of the full tax exemption scheme.
+It is best to keep the company’s FYE within 365 days of the calendar date in order to enjoy the start-up tax exemption for new start-up companies (75% tax exemption on the first $100,000 of normal chargeable income [profits] for its first three consecutive YA; a further 50 percent exemption is given on the next $200,000 of the normal chargeable income — excluding Singapore franked dividends — for each of the first three consecutive YA’s).
+You can refer to Singapore Taxation for the qualifying conditions of the tax exemption scheme.

 A company that is incorporated on 11 November 2011 is required to hold its first AGM by 11 May 2013 at the latest.

 The year end of the company should be fixed on a date before 11 May 2013 at the discretion of the management.
 However, we recommend that the first financial year should be less than 12 months for tax submission purposes (31 October 2012).
 This is because any financial period which is more than 12 months will be considered as 2 YA by IRAS for tax exemption purposes.

 The differences in determining the year end on 31 October 2012 vs.31 December 2012 are as follows:-

 Year ended 31 December 2012